 Porto Covo’s restaurants offer fish and seafood dishes.
 Feijoada de búzio, seafood rice and monkfish, fish pasta, pork with clams.
 Razor clams, seafood, octopus, squid kebabs, among others… Seafood (barnacles, naval, edible crabs; conch salads, eggs and octopus) cannot be left to taste.

-I usually say it’s very easy to eat well in Portugal.
-But eating WELL and BARATO is not that easy.
-Here are some suggestions in Porto Covo (within a 15-minute drive from Porto Covo).
+It’s very easy to eat well in Portugal.
+But eating WELL and CHEAP is not that easy.
+Check these suggestions in Porto Covo (within a 15-minute drive from Porto Covo).

 RESTAURANT “O PASSARINHO” (at Cercal – 12/15 minutes from Porto Covo)